Here, we would like to illustrate some fundamental knowledge about acoustics and its context, using the example of a ship’s engine compartment.

 But at what point does a simple sound become a disturbing noise?

-So there is a diversity and subjectiveness when it comes to unpleasant noise, since the judgement depends not only on volume, but also frequency and intensity.
+So there is a diversity and subjectiveness when it comes to unpleasant noise since the judgement depends not only on volume but also on frequency and intensity.

 |- A part of the waves is being reflected by the boundary medium.|